wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-onedrive-collaboration-use/includes/sync.md

 ![Users can start syncing a SharePoint or Microsoft Teams library by using the Sync button in the toolbar](../media/sync-button.png)

 ## Using Files On-Demand
 OneDrive Files On-Demand helps users access all their files in OneDrive without having to download them and consume storage space.
-When they turn on Files On-Demand, they’ll see all their files in File Explorer and get new information about each file.
-New files created online or on another device appear as online-only files, which don’t take up space on their device.
+When they turn on Files On-Demand, they'll see all their files in File Explorer and get new information about each file.
+New files created online or on another device appear as online-only files, which don't take up space on their device.
 They can use the files like they would on any other file on their device.

 With OneDrive Files On-Demand, users can:
 - Save space on their device by making files online only.
 - Set files and folders to be always available locally on their device.
 - View important information about files, such as whether they are shared.
-- See thumbnails of over 300 different file types even if they don’t have the required application to open it.
+- See thumbnails of over 300 different file types even if they don't have the required application to open it.

 With Files On-Demand, users will see new icons next to your files synced to their device: